Fey-Lajide/Sales-Insight/README.md

 <img  src="https://github.com/Fey-Lajide/Sales-Insight/assets/124121752/af5431ce-b3e4-43ca-89bf-8a365f08ebc1.png" width="1720" height="650"><BR/><BR/>
 </p>

-Lajide Books and Stores called for a data analyst and I was so happy to answer.
-With the use of visually appealing report, I was able to tell a sales story for the stakeholders of the industry, showing them their sales, profit amongst other KPIs between the year 2016 and 2020
+Lajide Books and Stores called for a data analyst, and I was so happy to answer.
+With the use of visually appealing report, I was able to tell a sales story for the stakeholders of the industry, showing them their sales and profit amongst other KPIs between the year 2016 and 2019

 <H2> TABLE OF CONTENTS </H2>
 ⚡ DATA PREPARATION <br/><BR/>